ngmolina/hugo-mock-landing-page-domain-name/USER-STORIES.md

 8. As a clinician, I want to provide feedback on AI-generated results and receive improved outputs, so I can ensure accuracy and help train the system for better performance.

-9. As a clinician, I want to integrate Med.AI with our existing clinical systems (e.g., Orthanc PACS), so we can maintain a seamless workflow.
+9. As a healthcare provider, I want secure user authentication and role-based access control, so I can safely access patient information while maintaining HIPAA compliance.

 10. As a medical physicist, I want to review and validate AI-generated contours before approval, so we can ensure treatment safety and accuracy.